bytecodealliance/wasm-micro-runtime/product-mini/README.md

 - export ANDROID_NDK_LATEST_HOME=/the/path/of/downloaded/sdk/ndk/2x.xxx/
 - ready to go

 Use such commands, you are able to compile with default configurations.
-Any compiling requirement should be satisfied by modifying product-mini/platforms/android/CMakeList.txt.
-For example, chaning ${WAMR_BUILD_TARGET} in CMakeList could get different libraries support different ABIs.

 ``` shell
 $ cd product-mini/platforms/android/